alchemy-fr/Phraseanet-Docs/en/index.rst

 * Worker: this service allows performance gains in the management of sub-definition files
-* Geolocation: Search for records by selecting locations on maps, add of locations in the record note via it edit form
+* Geolocation: Search for records by selecting locations on maps, add of locations in the record note via the edit form
 * Video tools: Cutting and creating chapters
 * Video subtitling: Add subtitles in WebVTT format for one or more languages
 * Graphics improvements